 Fred: Yeah.
 Helping out as needed or as asked.

 Roxanne: That’s really cool.

-Fred: We’ve been toying with an idea to partner with them to offer up to the community.
+Fred: We’re toying with an idea to partner with them to offer up to the community.
 I want to do an internship rotation specific to Scrum masters, product owners, people that are trying to get into that career field.
 Not for developers, just specific to Scrum.
 A lot of companies in Tampa could use either free or low-cost people that are willing to work or learn the Scrum process in a real environment.

-I have to talk to Daniel more about it, but we’ve been toying around with that idea.
+I have to talk to Daniel more about it, but we’re toying around with that idea.
 Which companies can we get involved with that will join that coalition of two weeks here, a week there, two weeks there possibly.
 Someone rotates through all of Tampa Bay.
 That’s the goal, we just haven’t figured out how to put it together yet.

 Fred: I always forget about that!
 I was into computers before the Air Force.
 It’s not as impressive now, because babies have iPads and they’re computer experts by the time they’re 1.
 But when I was 12, I built my first computer – that was pretty impressive at the time.
 So, I’ve been into computers since I was 8 – that’s when we got my first one.
 I tried to get into software development when I was 16, but the internet wasn’t like it is today, with 56k dial-up modems, and I would struggle with object-oriented programming at the time.
 I didn’t understand it.
 Every book I’d read, I’d only get so far before it went beyond my brain.
 My brain couldn’t handle it.